sapientcoffee/hello-coffee/readme.md

 ### Local build and testing (Cloud Build)

 ## Outer Loop
 Once things have been pushed to git the outer loop takes over.
+The "outer loop" refers to the broader and higher-level phases or activities that are part of the software development life cycle (SDLC) and within DevOps practices, the "outer loop" can be related to activities related to integration, testing, release, and deployment.

 ### Build Image